ccp4/dimple/index.md

 ## Comments? ##

-Any thoughts or comments are genuinely welcome.
+Any comments and thoughts how to improve this tool are genuinely welcome.
 If it doesn't work as expected or doesn't work at all - let us know asap.
 Use the [issue tracker](https://github.com/ccp4/dimple/issues) or email CCP4 helpdesk or